awsdocs/amazon-transcribe-developer-guide/doc_source/streaming-client.md

 ```
 /**
- * Implementation of StreamTranscriptionBehavior to define how a stream response is handled.
- *
  * COPYRIGHT:
  *
- * Copyright 2018 Amazon.com, Inc. or its affiliates.
+ * Copyright 2018-2019 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.
  *
  * Licensed under the Apache License, Version 2.0 (the "License").
  * You may not use this file except in compliance with the License.